AmeliaES/SQL_UKBiobank_duckDB/exercises.md

                 ,ColumnName;
     ```

     This shows us the 4 columns representing the different instances for smoking and that they are all found in the Touchscreen table.
+NB.
+You can also use `ILIKE` to query without cases, as `LIKE` is case sensitive.
     </details>

 * Return summary counts for smoking status for the initial assement visit (instance = 0). ie. how many people for prefer not to answer, never, previous or current?